its-pointless/gcc_termux/README.txt

 apt-key add pointless.gpg will add the key to apt apt-get update

-updated now with termux-packages pull requests as well
+just added imgflo ... i haven't tested it if someoen wants to inform me how its screwed i would be thankful. updated now with termux-packages pull requests as well

 electrum egg added ...